DataDog/stratus-red-team/docs/faq.md

 In addition to that, the official Hashicorp Terraform wrapper ([tfexec](https://github.com/hashicorp/terraform-exec)) used by Stratus Red Team is written in Go.
 There is no solid, officially-supported wrapper for Python.

 Finally, distributing Go binaries is much easier and leads to a better end-user experience.

+## Can I use Stratus Red Team to detonate attack techniques against my own infrastructure?

+This is currently not supported.
+Stratus Red Team takes care of spinning up all the required infrastructure before detonating attack techniques.

+Allowing to "bring your own detonation infrastructure" is on the roadmap.